veniamin-ilmer/gui-builder/README.md

 1. The look and feel of the application does not play well with the rest of operating system.
 It feels foreign.
 2. Non-native widget drawing libraries require more memory.
 I want to be able to rival Notepad.exe in memory usage.

-..But it's a very convenient crate for starting out.
-So, I will keep around the conrod crate as a backup, but look forward to eventually replacing it with native libraries.

 ### Visual Basic?
 Visual Basic was my first language.